dgaydukov/cert-aws/sa/files/sa.md

 }
 ```
 Same true for s3.
 You can create vpc endpoint policy for s3 to allow access to specific bucket + s3 bucket policy to allow access only from specified vpc or vpc endpoint.
+password policy - you can specify settings for passwords for all users (go to `iam => account settings => change password policy`):
+* enforce min password length and require special chars or numbers
+* enable password expiration (user will have to change password, duration between 1 day - 3 years)
+* prevent password reuse (user will have to enter another password, when they update their password)

 ###### Cognito
 Cognito - managed user service that add user sign-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools: